 It’s worth noting, though, that markets aren’t always trending.
 In range-bound conditions, trend-following strategies will bleed from repeated false starts.
 That’s when patience and adaptability matter.

-Some traders step aside until a breakout confirms a new trend, while others switch to range tactics like buying support and selling resistance.
+Some traders step aside until a breakout confirms a new trend, while others switch to range tactics, such as buying support and selling resistance.
 Recognizing when the environment has shifted is as important as spotting the trend itself.

-Across assets and conditions, the principle stays the same: align your strategy with the behavior of the actual market with which you are dealing, not the one you wish you were trading.
+Across assets and conditions, the principle stays the same: align your strategy with the market you are trading, not the one you wish you were trading.

 Building a trend-trading strategy is about finding the right mix of tools that matches your style.
 Here’s a handy list of actions that can help you answer the question, “How Do I Build My Own Trend-Trading Strategy?”